sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

 - Push the updates;
 - Log into the Sitecore XM Cloud Deploy Portal, create a project and a deployment using your code and select your repository;
 - Sitename resolution in the NextJS starter is being done by the multisite plugin, since Angular does not support multisite yet we need to specify the name of the site in the environment variables.
 So when you create a site you need to go to your environment, open 'variables' tab and create a new variable with:
-    - name: 'SITECORE_SITE+NAME'
+    - name: 'SITECORE_SITE_NAME'
     - value: the name of your site
     - target: 'Rendering host'
     - rendering host name: your host name from `xmcloud.build.json`
 - you should now be able to see your site in Pages

-## Running your Angular SPA Starter + Proxy against the XM CLoud instance
+## Running your local Angular SPA Starter + Proxy against the XM CLoud instance

 - Log into the Sitecore XM Cloud Deploy Portal, locate your Environment and select the `Developer Settings` tab.
 - Ensure that the `Preview` toggle is enabled.